-How Websites Work – Chalk Talk Thursday #7
+Understand How Websites Work in 5 Easy Steps: Chalk Talk #7

 [00:02] Hey, this is Shaheen over at Web Upon and this is episode number seven of Chalk Talk Thursday.
 Today I want to cover how websites work.
 This is actually a super common question that I get all the time, and I think especially for business owners that are busy with everything else they’re doing, its hard to stay on top of all the little minute things that go into a website and what exactly is happening.
 I’m going to explain those, so you understand how it works, and emphasize the key areas that every business owner should be aware of when it comes to actually owning their site and making sure that their developer isn’t going to be in a position where they have undue leverage upon you.

 [00:38] Starting off from your cellphone, when you type something in, it’s going to go over to your ISP, this can be any internet service provider like Comcast, or Cox, or Netlink.
 I looked and there’s hundreds of them in the US, but there’s probably about a dozen.
 These are the people that are delivering internet to you directly.
 From there, let’s say you type in name.com, it’s going to go off and basically try to find something called a name server.
 What the name server does is matches this letter, this word that you can understand, name.com or whatever it may be, with a string of numbers that’s actually the address for a server.

 [01:18] Now, the thing I really, really want to emphasize here, and this is again something that every business owner should understand is that, there is something called a domain name registrar.
 And this is something that you as the business owner really, really want to own.
 You want to own your domain name.
 Occasionally, developers will buy the domain name for you just because they’re trying to help you out.
 Some of them are more nefarious about it, but the thing to understand is, you really, really want to own your name.
 It’s like you signed the lease on your actual business storefront.
 You want to own the name.
 What this is, is a domain registrar.